douglasrizzo/catsim/sphinx/estimation.rst

     plt.show()

 The charts below show the :math:`\hat{\theta}` found by the different estimation methods, given three dichotomous response vectors with different numbers of correct answers.
-All estimators reach comparable results, maximizing the log-likelihood function .
+All estimators reach comparable results, maximizing the log-likelihood function.
 The main difference among them is in the number of calls to :py:func:`catsim.irt.log_likelihood`.
 Methods that require less calls to maximize the function are usually more time efficient.

 .. plot::
+    :caption: :math:`\hat{\theta}` found by the different estimation methods, given three dichotomous response vectors with different numbers of correct answers.
+All estimators reach comparable results, maximizing the log-likelihood function.

     import numpy as np
     import matplotlib.pyplot as plt